Houston Car Accident Lawyer

 Types of Auto Collisions Handled By Our Law Firm

 Not all car accidents are the same.
 They vary depending upon the vehicle you are operating, the vehicle the other driver is operating, the insurance coverage available or the driver’s mental state and/or degree of intoxication.
-Not all lawyers for car accidents and injuries are the same either.
-Dont you want a accident attorney in Houston, with decades of experience handling the tricks adjusters will throw at you?
+Not all injuries are the same either.
+Don’t you want a accident attorney in Houston, with decades of experience handling the tricks adjusters will throw at you?
 Here are some of the different types of automobile accidents we handle:

 - Pedestrian Accidents